CSE237SP2022/project-chati_merchant_osullivan_ki/README.md

 # Run Commands

+### Overview

+For this section, you must be in the __src__ folder.
+You can enter this folder from the main project folder by using __cd src__.
+Once done, you can either follow the directions to compile the code below or call the script based on the directions in the __Script__ section.
+Since we are still error handling the script, if there are any errors in the script, please follow the __Directions__ and __List of Commands__ sections below as an alternative.

 ### Directions
 - Open a command prompt with the appropriate Java, Git, and OS versions
 - Once you have cloned the repository, ensure you are on the main branch (default)